campenr/mothur-py/README.md

 are superfluous.

-**Note:** Currently, due to the way that mothur creates the logfiles, a logfile will always be created BUT it will be cleaned up upon successful exectuion if `suppress_logfile=True`.
+**Note:** Currently, due to the way that mothur creates the logfiles, a logfile will always be created BUT it will be cleaned up upon successful execution if `suppress_logfile=True`.
 However, if mothur fails to successfully execute, i.e. execution hangs or is interrupted, the logfile will not be cleaned up.
-For relevent discussion of this behaviour in mothur see [here](https://github.com/mothur/mothur/issues/281) and [here](https://github.com/mothur/mothur/issues/377).
+For relevant discussion of this behaviour in mothur see [here](https://github.com/mothur/mothur/issues/281) and [here](https://github.com/mothur/mothur/issues/377).

 You can also instantiate the `Mothur` object with your desired configuration options.